PM (BBC Radio 4): iPM

 On 12 October 2007, the programme started an additional blog for a spin-off programme called iPM, broadcast on Saturdays at 5:30pm (immediately after the Saturday edition of PM) until 22 December and available as a podcast.
 'Through the blog, iPM listeners could discuss ideas with the production team and comment on the stories being lined up for the following show – so what ended up on air was shaped by the listeners.

 Humour

 Though predominantly consisting of serious news, the programme is known for occasional satirical commentary, both from the presenters and in letters from listeners.

 In 2008 the programme renamed its financial news slot "Upshares, Downshares" and used the title music of the television drama Upstairs, Downstairs, composed by Alexander Faris.
 In 2009, variations on the tune performed by PM listeners in a variety of styles from bossa nova to heavy metal became a regular feature.
 This ended when the UK statistically left recession early in 2010.
 In October 2010, a compilation was released in aid of the Children in Need charity appeal, for which it raised over £70,000.

 Production

-PM is currently edited by Owenna Griffiths.
-The production team also works on Radio 4's The World at One, The World This Weekend and Broadcasting House.
+PMs production team also produce Radio 4's The World at One, The World This Weekend and Broadcasting House programmes.

-A Radio Times poll in 2005 named Mair as the fifth most powerful person in radio.
+A Radio Times poll in 2005 named Eddie Mair as the fifth most powerful person in radio.